gura-conf/gura/README.md

 ### Differences with JSON

 JSON is and will be the fastest serialization language available.
-Gura is not meant for fast processing and/or machine-to-machine communication. is required JSON is unbeatable, when a readable, simple and maintainable language is needed Gura becomes an excellent alternative.
+Gura is not meant for fast processing and/or machine-to-machine communication.
+When a readable, simple and maintainable language is needed Gura becomes an excellent alternative.

 ### Gura